On Azadkia-Chatterjee's conditional dependence coefficient: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:prelim} reviews the conditional dependence coefficient proposed by \citet{azadkia2019simple}, denoted $\xi_n$, as well as the conditional randomization test framework proposed by \citet{MR3798878}.
+Section~\ref{sec:prelim} reviews the conditional dependence coefficient proposed by \citet{MR4352523}, denoted $\xi_n$, as well as the conditional randomization test framework proposed by \citet{MR3798878}.
 Section~\ref{sec:asynormal} presents the asymptotic normality of $\xi_n$ under independence.
 Local power analyses of CRTs based on $\xi_n$, in the two cases of alternatives are presented in Section \ref{sec:subopt1} and Section~\ref{sec:subopt2}, respectively.
 A brief conclusion is provided in Section~\ref{sec:conclu}.
-The main proofs are given in Section~\ref{sec:main-proof}, with auxiliary results and proofs of intermediate results deferred to the appendix.
+The proof of Theorem \ref{thm:powerless} is given in Section~\ref{sec:main-proof}, with auxiliary results and remaining proofs deferred to the supplement.